Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-27-xamarin-forms-shell.md

 {% endraw %}
 {% endhighlight %}
 * In MyPage.xaml.cs, add a 'using' to reference the ViewModels namespace, add a reference to MyViewModel and set the BindingContext and MyViewModel reference to a new MyViewModel object.
-* Your MyPage class should look like this:
+* Your MyPage class should look something like this:
 {% highlight csharp %}
 {% raw %}
 .